tdwg/bdq/tg2/_review/index.md

 #### 2.6.3 Fitness For Use Framework (non-normative)

-The Fittness For Use Framework is provided as an OWL ontology.
+The Fitness For Use Framework is provided as an OWL ontology.

 - [**Biodiversity Data Quality Fitness for Use Framework (Ontology)**](vocabulary/bdqffdq.owl)